Interleague play: 2023–present: Expanded interleague play

-Most days, there will be either one, three, or five interleague games, as an average of around 3.8 interleague games are played per day.
-With 15 teams in each league, the number of interleague games is almost always odd, with exceptions based on when teams from each of the AL and NL have the same off day.
+Most days, there will be either one, three, or five interleague games scheduled, as an average of around 3.8 interleague games are played per day.
+With fifteen teams in each league, the number of interleague games is almost always odd, with exceptions based on when teams from each of the AL and NL have the same off day.
 Doubleheaders and make-up games also apply should a rainout or other extended delay requires one or more games to be postponed.